0xcert/techpaper/src/whitepaper.md

 <img src="images/4.svg" height="200" />

-*Figure 8: An issuer enables the certification by deploying the xcert smart contract to the blockchain.*
+*Figure 8: An issuer enables certification by deploying the xcert smart contract to the blockchain.*

 The minting process of a new xcert starts by creating a certificate recipe.
 As explained earlier in the document, this object holds information about a particular digital asset and can include product related data, issuer details, holder identity information and more.
 The protocol provides this kind of convention for each digital asset, and specifies a list of required and optional keys, related type information and usage details.